Xilinx/Vitis-HLS-Introductory-Examples/AppNotes/Digital_Up_Converter/readme.md

-duc_test.cpp: testbench for DUC design fir.h:        includes various types of FIR class readme.txt:   this file run.tcl:      TCL script to create a HLS project run_2p5.tcl:  sets the clock period and call the run.tcl file
+duc_test.cpp: testbench for DUC design fir.h:        includes various types of FIR class readme.txt:   this file run_hls.tcl:  TCL script to create a HLS project run_2p5.tcl:  sets the clock period and call the run.tcl file

 # Running the Example